extinct00/Palettka/README.md

 - 🌽 Key layout is very similar to Corne but with a slightly more agressive pinky stagger
 - 🔌 USB C connectors only, NO more frying up your microcontrollers - YES to hot-plugging

+*Side note:* The PCB is reversible and was designed to fit into JLCPCB special offer, where if you make your PCB smaller then 10x10cm you get 5 pieces for just 2 dollars.
+Same offer is used for the plate, but you can 3D print it yourself if you want.
+The Redragon low-profile switches are used in this build.
+They are extremely cheap for low-profile switches and feel okay, but don't expect anything special.
+In my opinion the red and black ones feel the best.
+Blue ones are little bit mushy but they do go *click-click* if thats what you are looking for.
 ## Bill of materials

 | Item        | Quantity | Total $ | Link | Notes                                                                                               |